Rift131/EventTrackerProject/README.md

 * A minimum of 1,000 hours must be recorded in total per year (homeschool years begin 1 July and run through 30 June)

-This application will provide Missouri parents with a solution to meeting the states requirements and ensure any audit they may undergo be conducted with the simplicity of a one-stop solution.
+This application will provide our family and fellow Missouri parents with a solution to satisfying the state hour logging requirements.
+Any audit homeschooling parents may undergo will be easily managed through this one-stop solution.

 If you would like to visit the Education Event tracker site, please feel free to use the link below!
 Reference the table below for example URL's you can use to interact with the application.